Why should we focus our attention on radical creativity? Why do societies need it?

 Real-life activity

-You have already completed this assignment.
+Well done!
+You have successfully completed this assignment.

 Keywords